 - Bowed or warped sections of drywall

-If you don’t address these signs of water damage to your drywall, it can very easily result in a serious mold issue or structural damage.
+If you don’t address these signs of water damage to your drywall, it can very quickly result in severe mold issues or structural damage.

-Once drywall has become wet its important to act fast because depending on the extent of the damage, you maybe able to dry it without having to replace the drywall.
+Once drywall has become wet, it is crucial to act fast.
+Depending on the extent of the damage, you may be able to dry it without having to replace the drywall.

-Although its best to contact a licensed professional to insure the job is done properly, here are a few useful tips on how to dry out your drywall.
+Although its best to contact a licensed professional to ensure the job is done correctly, here are a few useful tips on how to dry out your drywall.

 - When it comes to water damage, it’s always a good idea to get as much air circulating through the room as possible.
-Box fans work great, and if you have ceiling fan turn that on as well.
+Box fans work great, and if you have a ceiling fan, turn that on as well.

-- After the fans are in place, check for water that might have collected on the floor below the wet drywall, use a towel to clean it up.
-Keep in mind if you attempt to dry the drywall with a towel you can cause further damage to the already weak drywall.
+- After placing the fans, check for water that may have collected on the floor below the wet drywall.
+Use a towel to clean it up.
+Keep in mind if you attempt to dry the drywall with a towel, you can cause further damage to the already weak drywall.

 - Additional Measures

-*Even if the drywall is dried out completely but continues to sage or warp it will need to be replaced to avoid structural issues
+*Even if the drywall is dried out completely but continues to sag or warp, it will need replacement to avoid structural issues.

 Having to replace your drywall is never something you want to go through.
 So what can you do to avoid the situation entirely?

-Unfortunately due to the weather in Sarasota, it may not be entirely possible to avoid it but here are a few tips to minimize your risk of water damage.
+Unfortunately, due to the weather in Sarasota, FL, it may not be entirely possible to avoid it, but you can do the following:

-- Know the main causes of the water damage to drywall
+- Know the leading causes of water damage to drywall.